zeuming/RoboTwin/CONFIG_TUTORIAL.md

 Task name.

 ## render_freq
-(Default 0) Set to 0 means no rendering.
-If you wish to see the rendering, it can be set to 10.
+(Default 0) Set to 0 means no visualizatoin.
+If you wish to visualize the task, it can be set to 10.
 For off-screen devices, we recommend setting it to 0; otherwise, data collection and testing will be very slow.

 ## use_seed
 (Default false) This indicates whether we need to first find `episode_num` successful seeds and then load the corresponding scenarios for the collection task one by one.
 Setting it to `False` means that we need to first generate `episode_num` successful seeds, while setting it to `True` means directly loading an existing seed list.
 Generally, the repository clone does not include pre-explored successful seeds, so it is necessary to set this to `False`.